holoviz/panel/doc/index.md

 ::::

 Panel is an [open-source](https://github.com/holoviz/panel/blob/main/LICENSE.txt) Python library designed to streamline the **development of robust tools, dashboards, and complex applications entirely within Python**.
-With a comprehensive philosophy, Panel integrates seamlessly with the PyData ecosystem, offering powerful, interactive data tables and visualizations, and more for efficient workflows.
+With a comprehensive philosophy, Panel integrates seamlessly with the PyData ecosystem, offering powerful, interactive data tables, visualizations, and much more, to unlock, visualize, share, and collaborate on your data for efficient workflows.

-Its feature set includes high-level reactive APIs and lower-level callback-based APIs, ensuring rapid development of exploratory applications and facilitating the creation of intricate, multi-page applications with extensive interactivity.
+Its feature set includes high-level reactive APIs and lower-level callback-based APIs, enabling rapid development of exploratory applications and facilitating the creation of intricate, multi-page applications with extensive interactivity.

 Panel is a proud member of the [HoloViz](https://holoviz.org/) ecosystem, providing a gateway to a cohesive suite of data exploration tools.